-\We thank Karol Madoń for excellent research assistance.
+^{}We thank Karol Madoń and Artur Król for excellent research assistance.
 We thank Mikkel Barslund, Sydnee Caldwell, David Card, Cristiano Perugini, Vegard Skirbekk, and participants of the EALE Annual Conference 2023, ECINEQ Annual Meeting 2023, IEA Annual Meeting 2023, SOLE Annual Meeting 2023, TASKS VI conference, Untangled 2022 conference, VALURED 2024 workshop, and workshops in Oslo, Warsaw, and Trento for their comments.
 This paper uses Eurostat data.
 Eurostat has no responsibility for the results and the conclusions, which are those of the authors.
 The results presented here are based on EUROMOD version I3.86.
 Originally maintained, developed and managed by the Institute for Social and Economic Research (ISER), since 2021 EUROMOD is maintained, developed and managed by the Joint Research Centre (JRC) of the European Commission, in collaboration with Eurostat and national teams from the EU countries.
 We are indebted to the many people who have contributed to the development of EUROMOD.
 The results and their interpretation are the authors' responsibility.
 This project has received funding from the European Union's Horizon 2020 Research and Innovation Programme under grant agreement No. 1001004776.
 Gromadzki acknowledges funding from the Polish-U.S. Fulbright Commission.

-&lt;sup>†ESRI Dublin; Trinity College Dublin; IZA.
+[†]ESRI Dublin; Trinity College Dublin; IZA.
 E-mail: karina.doorley@esri.ie.

-&lt;sup>‡Department of Economics, Vienna University of Economics and Business; Institute for Structural Research (IBS), Warsaw; IZA.
+[‡]Department of Economics, Vienna University of Economics and Business; Institute for Structural Research (IBS); IZA.
 E-mail: jan.gromadzki@wu.ac.at.

-Institute for Structural Research (IBS), Warsaw; IZA; RWI.
+[§]Institute for Structural Research (IBS); IZA; RWI.
 E-mail: piotr.lewandowski@ibs.org.pl.

-&lt;sup>1ESRI Dublin; Trinity College Dublin.
+[•]ESRI Dublin; Trinity College Dublin.
 E-mail: dora.tuda@esri.ie.

-Luxembourg Institute of Socio-Economic Research; University of Luxembourg.
-E-mail: philippe.vankerm@liser.lu.
+[®]University of Luxembourg and Luxembourg Institute of Socio-Economic Research.
+E-mail: philippe.vankerm@uni.lu.